rohitmehtam/code-20211009-rohitmehta/README.md

 # code-20211009-rohitmehta

-# Install the requirments.txt file before running the code
+# Install the requirements.txt file before running the code

-## Move requirments.txt file to main folder or add in the PATH ##
+## Move requirements.txt file to main folder or add in the PATH ##
 # In Command Promt run :-
-# $ pip install r-requirments.txt
+# $ pip install r-requirements.txt

 # Read documentation file now